donomii/Quon/README.md

 ## Current status

-I have no idea what I'm doing but somehow this still works.
-It's bizarre.
+The C, Java, and Perl backends work completely.
+The Node.js backend produces code that works, but it is failing some tests.

 ## Compiling

-Run bootstrap.bash or bootstrap.bat on windows.
-This will use GCC to compile the C implementation of Quon.
-If you don't have GCC installed, you can try the Perl or Java versions in the bootstrap/ directory.
+Run bootstrap.bash, or bootstrap.bat on windows.
+This will use the platform C compiler to compile the C implementation of Quon.
+If you don't have a C compiler installed, you can try the Perl, Java, or Node.js versions in the bootstrap/ directory.
+Quon definitely works with GCC on windows and Clang on MacOSX, other compilers _should_ work.

+Then run build.bash, or buildwin.bat.
+This will create files for all the possible backends and put them in build/

 Then check out the longer [Guide](QuickStart.md)/

 ## Compile to multiple languages

-Quonverter transpiles to C, perl, Javascript (nodejs) and Java (often broken).
+Quon transpiles to C, perl, Javascript (nodejs) and Java.
 You can choose the output language with a command line switch:

     ./quon hello.qon --node > test.js
     node --stack_size=9999999999 test.js